devopshobbies/docker-templates/.github/pull_request_template.md

 - [ ] I have merged the latest changes from the main branch.
 - [ ] I have added necessary documentation (if appropriate).
-- [ ] I have updated the README (if appropriate).
+- [ ] I have updated the README (if appropriate). have a wonderful day guys welcome you all